 It is easy to overlook electric scooter tires.
 In most cases, they are durable and require limited maintenance.
 But when your range starts to drop, the solution may be as simple as fixing your tire pressure rather than attributing it to inevitable battery degradation.

-We set out to find out to discover how big an effect tire pressure has on the range of your electric scooter.
+We set out to discover how big an effect tire pressure has on the range of your electric scooter.

 Quick conclusion: Based on our tests, we found that every 1 drop in PSI resulted in about 3% less mileage.